5 reasons RB Leipzig can win the 2019/20 Bundesliga title

-bundesliga.com weighs up five reasons why they could end up as champions…
+bundesliga.com weighs up five reasons why they could become champions…

 1) The Nagelsmann factor

-There’s one big reason why some observers – including Borussia Dortmund captain Marco Reus – are tipping Leipzig to be title challengers this season.
-That, of course, is Nagelsmann, who left Hoffenheim over the close season to replace Ralf Rangnick as head coach.
+There’s one big reason why some observers – including Dortmund captain Marco Reus – have tipped Leipzig to be title challengers this season.
+That, of course, is Julian Nagelsmann, who left Hoffenheim at the end of 2018/19 to replace Ralf Rangnick in the hotseat.